mageem2/poseTracking/README.md

 # Setup

-## Before setting up on your computer, you will need to download the Expo Go app on your phone.
+#### Note: Before setting up on your computer, you will need to download the Expo Go app on your phone.

 ## For Windows: